 Of course not, many of us did.

 When we realized we actually did know the answer we kicked ourselves all the way home.
-That’s how it was when I was at school and as far as I can see not much has changed today.

 The world has changed

 Today, students and employees are also judged on how well they communicate and present themselves at work and school.
 Many struggle to express themselves clearly and confidently.

 Life is a 24 hour, 365 day a year conversation.
 When we are not talking to colleagues or customers, we are speaking with our families and friends.
 When we are not speaking directly with someone else the dialogue still continues.
 It’s an internal one with ourselves.
 Even when we are asleep we are still talking, we just so happen to call it something else; dreaming.